ljs1002/Shameer-et-al-Productivity-potential-of-CAM/README.md

 The latter method is recommended as it maintains the data in the python environment allowing one to analyse metabolic fluxes directly and make your own figures.

+## Index
+Script1.py - estimating non-growth associated maintenance (NGAM) in a fully developed C3 leaf
+Script2.py - modelling C3 and CAM systems: PPFD = 200 umol/m2/s
+Script3.py - modelling CAM in Opuntia ficus indica
+Script4.py - modelling C3 and CAM systems with fixed metabolic output
+Script5.py - comparing productivity of CAM and C3 systems
+Script6.py - comparing productivity of CAM and C3 systems with varying NGAM
+Script7.py - comparing productivity of CAM and C3 systems with varying maintenance
+Script8.py - estimating NGAM in a fully developed C3 leaf in 18h6h day
+Script9.py - estimating NGAM in a fully developed C3 leaf in 6h18h day
+Script10.py - comparing productivity of CAM and C3 systems under different photoperiod conditions
+Script11.py - estimating NGAM in a fully developed C3 leaf when sucrose accounts for 50% of the phloem
+Script12.py - estimating NGAM in a fully developed C3 leaf when sucrose accounts for 90% of the phloem
+Script13.py - comparing productivity of CAM and C3 systems with varying sucrose content in the phloem
+Script14.py - estimating NGAM in a fully developed C3 leaf when day-night phloem export rate ratio is 3:2
+Script15.py - estimating NGAM in a fully developed C3 leaf when day-night phloem export rate ratio is 1:1
+Script16.py - comparing productivity of CAM and C3 systems with varying day-night phloem export rate ratio
+diel_core_model - a model representing day and night time metabolism, that have yet to be configured for CAM or C3 metabolism
+C3_model - a model representing primary metabolism in C3 leaf with constraints matching that described in the paper
+CAM_model - a model representing primary metabolism in CAM leaf with constraints matching that described in the paper
+rxnpathwaydict - a file representing reactions and associated pathways which is required to print our pathway information in outputs
+pathwayprioritizer - a file listing pathways and a value for each pathway 1,2,3 ... which can be used to prioritize reactions in the output file for easy interpretation
+FractionalCharges - a file containing metabolite charges (to complement charge attribute in the model)
+MetabolitesToTransfer - a file listing metabolites that will be allowed to accumulate over the diel cycle